Mobilizing Data-Driven Local Outreach for the 2020 Census

 - The Census Project: The Census Project is a broad-based network of national, state, and local organizations that supports a fair and accurate 2020 Census and comprehensive American Community Survey.
 They monitor legislation relating to the ACS and Census and advocate to legislators for full funding and successful implementation.
 Sign up for their notices for news, resources, and advocacy opportunities.

 - Citizenship question: In the Factsheet: Adding A New Citizenship Question to the 2020 Census, the Leadership Conference describes the history of asking about citizenship (updated March 27, 2018).
-For a summary of the court cases as of October 2018, see the Brennan Center's Where Things Stand in the Citizenship Question Lawsuits.
+For a summary of the court cases as of October 2018, see the Brennan Center's Where Things Stand in the Citizenship Question Lawsuits and the Center's ongiong advocacy around redistricting.

 Data and Research